-Fire Roasted Corn Recipe with Jalapeños is a fabulous summer side dish, and it's perfect with almost anything you throw on the grill!I love corn.
-And it’s no wonder because it’s so very sweet.
+Fire Roasted Corn with Jalapeños is a fabulous summer side dish, and it's perfect with almost anything you throw on the grill.
+You can serve it warm, cold and even as an appetizer with a bowl of chips.

-And you know what makes something sweet even a little "sweeter?”
-Yup, you got it — spice!
-Every bite of sweet and spicy is an explosion of deliciousness.
-Don’t you think?
+And you know what makes something sweet even a little "sweeter?"
+Smoke and spice.
+Every bite of smoky, sweet and spicy corn is so delicious.

 What is Fire Roasted Corn?

-Really though, fire roasted is just another way of saying “grilled."
+Really though, fire roasted can also just be another way of saying “grilled."
 You can also fire-roast food in a broiler or on the stove top burner.

 This recipe has three simple steps.
-This is almost too easy to not be making it all the time.
+It's almost too easy to not be making it all the time.